A topic from the subject of Organic Chemistry in Chemistry.

 Metabolism

 Lipids are metabolized through a process called beta-oxidation.
 Beta-oxidation is a series of reactions that break down fatty acids into acetyl-CoA.
-Acetyl-CoA can then be used to produce energy or to synthesize other molecules.
+Acetyl-CoA can then be used to produce energy (ATP) through the citric acid cycle and oxidative phosphorylation or to synthesize other molecules.

 Proteins are metabolized through a process called proteolysis.
 Proteolysis is a series of reactions that break down proteins into amino acids.
-Amino acids can then be used to synthesize new proteins or to produce energy.
+Amino acids can then be used to synthesize new proteins, produce energy (through deamination and entry into metabolic pathways), or synthesize other nitrogen-containing molecules.

 Experiment: Lipids and Proteins